-As required by Section 218.39(3)(c), Florida Statutes, and Section 10.554(1)(i)6, Rules of the Auditor General, the Mid-Bay Bridge Authority reported:
+As required by Section 218.39(3)(c), Florida Statutes, and Section 10.554(1)(i)7, Rules of the Auditor General, the Mid-Bay Bridge Authority reported:

-The total number of district employees compensated in the last pay period of the district's fiscal year as two.

-The total number of independent contractors to whom nonemployee compensation was paid in the last month of the district's fiscal year as three.

-All compensation earned by or awarded to employees, whether paid or accrued, regardless of contingency as \$188,686.

-All compensation earned by or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency as \$99,277.

-Each construction project with a total cost of at least \$65,000 approved by the district that is scheduled to begin on or after October 1 of the fiscal year being reported, together with the total expenditures for such project as none.
+- a.
+The total number of district employees compensated in the last pay period of the district's fiscal year as two. - b.
+The total number of independent contractors to whom nonemployee compensation was paid in the last month of the district's fiscal year as four. - c.
+All compensation earned by or awarded to employees, whether paid or accrued, regardless of contingency as \$210,686. - d.
+All compensation earned by or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency as \$107,397. - e.
+Each construction project with a total cost of at least \$65,000 approved by the district that is scheduled to begin on or after October 1 of the fiscal year being reported, together with the total expenditures for such project as none. - f.
 A budget variance based on the budget adopted under Sections 189.016(4), Florida Statutes, before the beginning of the fiscal year being reported if the district amends a final adopted budget under Section 189.016(6), Florida Statutes, as none.